pmpetit/pglinter/docs/tutorial/how_to_create_rules.md

 # context

-In this section, i will create a new paitr of rules (B015/T015).
+In this section, i will create a new rule (B009).

 Let say we want to fix issue [#19](https://github.com/pmpetit/pglinter/issues/19), about odd triggers.